 - Wash the plums, remove the seeds and then chop them.
 Add to the pot.

-- Cover plums with water, turn heat on high.
+- Add water to chopped plums, turn heat on high.
 Add sugar and mix slowly until all sugar has dissolved.
 Once water has started to boil, stop stirring.
 Add lemon juice and lemon zest.

 - Lower temperature to medium.
 A foam might form, but you don't have to remove it.
 It will get absorbed again into the jam mixture.
 After about 20 minutes lower temperature to low.
 Cover and let it simmer for another 25 minutes.
 By then jam should be thick, still a bit runny and as it chills it should really set.